kevinacahalan/piano_waterfall/README.md

-On mac the program is little buggy graphically for some reason
+### Known issues:
+- On mac the key images on the bottom of the freq and logfreq windows are a little buggy graphically for some reason.
+This is also an issue on linux with some desktop environments and graphics drivers.
+The way that image is displayed is probably non-standard and incorrect.